Educational software

-Educational software is a term used for any computer software which is made for an educational purpose.
+Educational software is a term used for any computer software that is made for an educational purpose.
 It encompasses different ranges from language learning software to classroom management software to reference software.
 The purpose of all this software is to make some part of education more effective and efficient.

 History

-1946s–1970s
+1946–1970s

 The use of computer hardware and software in education and training dates to the early 1940s, when American researchers developed flight simulators which used analog computers to generate simulated onboard instrument data.
 One such system was the type19 synthetic radar trainer, built in 1943.
 From these early attempts in the WWII era through the mid-1970s, educational software was directly tied to the hardware, on which it ran.
 Pioneering educational computer systems in this era included the PLATO system (1960), developed at the University of Illinois, and TICCIT (1969).

-In 1963, IBM had established a partnership with Stanford University's Institute for Mathematical Studies in the Social Sciences (IMSSS), directed by Patrick Suppes, to develop the first comprehensive CAI elementary school curriculum which was implemented on a large scale in schools in both California and Mississippi.
+In 1963, IBM partnered with Stanford University's Institute for Mathematical Studies in the Social Sciences (IMSSS), directed by Patrick Suppes, to develop the first large-scale CAI curriculum, implemented in schools in California and Mississippi.

 In 1967 Computer Curriculum Corporation (CCC, now Pearson Education Technologies) was formed to market to schools the materials developed through the IBM partnership.
 Early terminals that ran educational systems cost over $10,000, putting them out of reach of most institutions.

-Some programming languages from this period, p3), and LOGO (1967) can also be considered educational, as they were specifically targeted to students and novice computer users.
-The PLATO IV system, released in 1972, supported many features which later became standard in educational software running on home computers.
-Its features included bitmap graphics, primitive sound generation, and support for non-keyboard input devices, including the touchscreen.
+Some programming languages from this period, such as p3 and LOGO (1967), were designed specifically for students and novice users.
+The PLATO IV system (1972) introduced features that later became standard in educational software, including bitmap graphics, primitive sound, and support for non-keyboard input devices, including the touchscreen.